ThePrairieBanana/pTGC-UFO-Agent-Kit/context/UFO.md

 confirmed against live sources before use.

 ## What is UFO?
-UFO is a performance amplifier for pTGC and an index of the best assets on PulseChain.
-By holding UFO you gain exposure to the strongest assets on the chain without needing to hold them separately.
-Built on the same AMM bot liquidity web technology as pTGC, UFO introduces its own never-before-seen mechanics that make it uniquely powerful within The Grays ecosystem.
+What if a token could amplify another token's gains while burning it at the same time?
+UFO does exactly that.
+Built by @thegray369 on PulseChain, UFO is a performance amplifier for pTGC and an index of the strongest assets on the chain — introducing a never-before-done LP shares system that protects providers and rewards conviction.
+Every UFO transaction burns both UFO and pTGC simultaneously.
+UFO may be the most capital-efficient dual-deflationary token ever built.
+That is a serious claim for yet another serious financial instrument.

 ## Contract Address
 0x456548A9B56eFBbD89Ca0309edd17a9E20b04018